gvwilson/sensibleadventures/wrestler/wrestler.md

 *"I am not afraid."
 There is a moment's silence.
 "But why must I go with them?
-Laughs-at-Storms says she has made a new blanket."*
+Laughs-at-Storms is sewing a new blanket.
+She says it will be very soft."*

 *"You must go with them because I have said you must."
 The elk bleats again.